malinthaprasan/pachwork-artifacts/README.md

 ## Update creator tool for APIM 2.1.0

-A bash script which communicates with GitHub, Jira and Jenkins REST APIs and generates file structure of a WUM update automatically for `jag`, `js`, `json`, `jar` and `war` files.
-This will download modified `jar` or REST API `war` files from jenkins and copies to correct location in the WUM update.
+A bash script which communicates with GitHub, Jira and Jenkins REST APIs and generates file structure of a WUM update automatically for `jag`, `js`, `json`, `jar` and `war` files given a list of GitHub pull requests and a list of JiRA or GitHub issues.

+`jag`, `js`, `json` files are taken from a provided `carbon-apimgt` repo and modified `jar` or REST API `war` files will be downloaded from jenkins.
+Files will be copied to correct location in the WUM update.
 This will also autogenerate `update-descriptor.yaml` for the modified files as above and include issues with summary information.

 ### Prerequisites